johansan/obsidian-featured-image/README.md

 ## Introduction

-Featured Image is a powerful and highly optimized plugin for Obsidian that automatically sets a featured image property in your notes based on the first image, YouTube link, or [Auto Card Link](https://github.com/nekoshita/obsidian-auto-card-link) image in your document.
-This allows you to create rich note lists similar to what you see in other popular note taking applications.
+Featured Image is a powerful and highly optimized plugin for Obsidian that automatically sets a **featured image** property in your notes based on the first image, YouTube link, or [Auto Card Link](https://github.com/nekoshita/obsidian-auto-card-link) image found in your document.

+This allows you to create rich note lists similar to what you see in other popular note taking applications such as [Apple Notes](https://apps.apple.com/us/app/notes/id1110145109), [Evernote](https://evernote.com/) and [Bear](https://bear.app/).

 https://github.com/user-attachments/assets/48be65f6-83b5-43f1-8e42-f82f08932b57